Can Organizations Like Tesla Reduce Poverty in the US?

 According to the Economic Policy Institute, an individual living in Wheeler County requires $36,042 to cover all his expenses.

 As stated by the Census Bureau, 34% of people living in Wheeler County live in poverty.
-This means a third of the population in Wheeler County cannot cover expenses.
-This is not the only place where there is extreme poverty.
-In Buffalo County, South Dakota, the median household income is $34,808, and $35,962 is needed to cover all the expenses.
+It means a third of the population in Wheeler County cannot cover expenses.

 Elon Musk the Savior: Could Help End Poverty